makersacademy/airport_challenge/README2.md

 # Airport Challenge
-The program let traffic controllers instruct plane if they can land and take off from different airports, provided that the weather is sunny.
+The program allow traffic controllers to instruct a plane if it can land and take off from different airports, provided that the weather is sunny.
 It also allow system designers to manage how many planes can land in a specific airport.

 ## Motivation
 This is the first Makers weekend challenge to be completed alone.